brianbancroft/brianbancroft.github.io/_posts/2017-03-05-gdal-tutorial-mapbox.md

 ### CSV Data

-You have the data in a Comma Seperated Values (CSV) format, which is a spreadsheet format based on a textfile.
+You have the data in a Comma Separated Values (CSV) format, which is a spreadsheet format based on a text file.
 The first line are the headings, and the remainder contains the data.
-Each column is seperated by a comma, which gives the name of the format.
+Each column is separated by a comma, which gives the name of the format.
 In order to set the data up, you need to launder it a bit.

 #### Add a csvt file